Top Pick: Royal Canin

 Other dog foods tend to focus on gut and immune system health.
 If your dog is having more serious allergic symptoms, these might be the ingredients on which you want to focus.
 They help to rebuild your dog’s gut biota and beef up his or her immune system, returning your dog to the level of health that he or she had before he or she developed an allergy.
 Keep in mind also of your older dogs that may need to transition to a senior dog food.

 The next big thing to look at is the type of food that you’re choosing.
 Is it wet food or dry food?
-The latter is definitely a lot more common in the world of allergy-free dog foods, but there are a lot of wet foods that have very limited ingredients as well.
+The latter is definitely a lot more common in the world of allergy-free dog foods, but there are a lot of wet dog food that have very limited ingredients as well.
 This really goes to your dog’s preferences as well as your own, as some dog owners really can’t deal with cleaning up the messes that come from a wet recipe.

 It’s also best to think about how your dog’s allergies have impacted his or her ability to eat.
 If your dog has skin damage, it can be difficult for your dog to chew kibble.
 As such, it might be best to try out a softer dry food or even food with smaller bites.
 Anything you can do to make your dog feel a little more comfortable will usually help.